 Write a brief one-page statement, describing your interest in the module.

 - (if you are selected) complete a Disclosure and Barring Service check (formerly known as a CRB check) as part of your application.
 See below for details.

 Your one-page statement should be submitted below.

 - The one-page statement can be an MS Word, Adobe PDF or plain text file and should be submitted online by clicking on the Application Statement link.
 If you have problems submitting your application in this way (e.g. because you are not yet officially registered for the course), please email W.Mannan@qmul.ac.uk before the deadline using `MTH6110 Application' as the subject of your email.

 Be sure to include your name and student identification numbers on all documents.

-Interviews will take place 1300-1800 on Wednesdays 18th and 25th October.
+Interviews will take place 1300-1800 on Wednesday 18th October.
 If selected for interview you should prepare a 10 minute mock teaching session, in which you present some school-level maths at the board.
 You should also select a 15 minute interview slot on one of the days via QMPLUS.